Online Reference and the Open Web: Boosting Strategies and Sources

 This event has passed.

 With a pandemic impacting community information needs in a multitude of ways, and with library services shifting increasingly to online formats, it's time to boost your online reference and curation skills with expert strategies and sources.
-In this webinar, infoDOCKET's Gary Price will highlight free, quality, open web sources to help you and your patrons answer important questions.
+In this webinar, infoDOCKET's Gary Price highlights free, quality, open web sources to help you and your patrons answer important questions.
 Now, more than ever before, marketing your library's reference services can help demonstrate the value of reference skills to key community stakeholders, including the chamber of commerce, city council, local press, and other service providers.
 Using freely available web sources, including web archiving and productivity tools, boost your skills in open web collection development and curation, to meet your community's changing information needs.

 Presented by: Gary D. Price, MLIS, Co-Founder and Editor, Library Journal's infoDOCKET, Information Industry Analyst, Librarian